-Woodpeckers are found almost all over the world, except for Madagascar, Australia, and extremely cold regions.
+Woodpeckers are found almost all over the world, except for Madagascar, Australia, and cold regions.
 Belonging to the near passerine group of birds, they are truly arboreal in nature.
 Their adaptive features make them excellent hunters who have the ability of foraging on insects and worms deep inside the wood.
-Overall, there are more than 200 species of woodpeckers.
+There are more than 200 species of woodpeckers.

-Diversity: The Picumnus genus of which they are a part, is a highly diverse groups of birds.
-Some members of this group thrive in deserts and sloppy regions, where there are no trees at all.
+The Picumnus genus of which they are a part, is a highly diverse groups of birds.
+Some members of this group thrive in deserts and sloppy regions.
 Also, you get to see a great deal of diversity when it comes to their size; the smallest woodpecker is the 8-cm long Bar-breasted Piculet, while the largest is the 58-cm long Great Slaty Woodpecker.

-Feet: Sharp claws, specifically arranged toes, and short legs collectively help woodpeckers to cling tightly to vertical wooden surfaces.
+Sharp claws, specifically arranged toes, and short legs collectively help this bird to cling tightly to vertical wooden surfaces.
 The toe arrangement of this bird is called zygodactyl, in which the first and fourth toes, of the four toes, are pointed backwards, while the second and third toes orient forward.
 There also exist three-toed species of this bird.